ccnmtl/ctldjango/README.md

 `ctldjango` is a standard Django project template tuned to implement CTL specific functionality and configuration.
+This template includes many dependencies and configurations that aren't necessary for most django projects.
+It's intended to be used as a reference, more than a starting point.
+When setting up a new application, it's important to think carefully about exactly what you want to use, and what you don't.

 ## What's Included